decentraland/adr/content/ADR-173-scenes-without-worlds-configuration.md

 }
 ```

 This contains metadata that is important at the time of deployment.
-In the
+It may
+also contain other configuration, like skybox settings, comms transport to
+use, etc. None of these settings have any effect in the Catalyst Network, this
-Catalyst Network this information is completely ignored, and hence, unnecessary.
+information is completely ignored and may lead to confusion.

 In a regular flow while creating content, the developer could use Worlds as
 a preview service, and once the scene is polished and final he is ready to